Dear Bankless Nation,

 Being unique digital media rather than fungible digital money, NFTs are fundamentally illiquid; however, that doesn’t mean you can’t enjoy liquidity from your NFTs at all.
 Accordingly, this Bankless tactic will walk you through how to use NFTfi, a marketplace for NFT-collateralized loans, to borrow against your unique, digital collectibles.

-Goal: Get a loan on NFTfi
+Goal: Get loan collateral on NFTfi

 Effort: Understand how NFT lending works